husam-6/ECE469/checkers/README.md

 If you would just like to start the game at a regular state, select N when prompted if you want to load in a game and ensure "startGame.txt" is in the same directory as the executable.

+This program allows for 3 modes as a user - Computer vs Computer, Computer vs Human, and Human vs Human.
+By convention, I require the computer to always play as player 1 if specified.
+In other words, for the Computer vs Human case, the computer is always player 1 (Blue) and the human is always player 2 (RED).
+Player 1 always attacks going 'down' the board, player 2 going 'up'.

 ### Sample Run

 Compile an executable by running make.
 Here is a sample run with the output provided